KopiJS/branding/README.md

 3. Single-colored glyph
 4. Outlined single-colored glyph

 The 'JS' text is a morphed version of the [JS logo](https://github.com/voodootikigod/logo.js).
+The font used in that logo is probably [Neutra Text Bold](https://github.com/voodootikigod/logo.js/pull/5);

 Colors
 ---